MicrosoftDocs/sql-docs/azure-sql/managed-instance/log-replay-service-migrate.md

 - During the migration process, databases being migrated can't be used for read-only access on SQL Managed Instance.
 - System-managed software patches are blocked for 36 hours once the LRS has been started.
 After this time window expires, the next software maintenance update stops LRS.
 You'll need to restart the LRS migration from the beginning.
 - LRS requires databases on SQL Server to be backed up with the `CHECKSUM` option enabled.
 - The SAS token that LRS uses must be generated for the entire Azure Blob Storage container, and it must have **Read** and **List** permissions only.
-For example, if you grant **Read**, **List** and **Write** permissions, LRS will not be able to start because of the extra **Write** permission.
+For example, if you grant **Read**, **List** and **Write** permissions, LRS won't be able to start because of the extra **Write** permission.
-- Using SAS tokens created with permissions set through defining a [stored access policy](/rest/api/storageservices/define-stored-access-policy) is not supported.
+- Using SAS tokens created with permissions set through defining a [stored access policy](/rest/api/storageservices/define-stored-access-policy) isn't supported.
 Follow the instructions in this article to manually specify **Read** and **List** permissions for the SAS token.
 - Backup files containing % and $ characters in the file name can't be consumed by LRS.
 Consider renaming such file names.
 - Backup files for different databases must be placed in separate folders on Blob Storage in a flat-file structure.
 Nested folders inside individual database folders aren't supported.
 - If using autocomplete mode, the entire backup chain needs to be available in advance on Azure Blob Storage.
-It is not possible to add new backup files in autocomplete mode.
+It isn't possible to add new backup files in autocomplete mode.
 Use continuous mode if you need to add new backup files while migration is in progress.
 - LRS must be started separately for each database pointing to the full URI path containing an individual database folder.
 - LRS can support up to 100 simultaneous restore processes per single managed instance.